-The outlook for December indicates that flows are most likely to be below normal or low for southern and central England, and mostly normal for the rest of the UK.
-The December-January-February outlook indicates that normal to below normal flows are likely to be dominant across southern England.

-1-month river flow outlook starting Dec 2021 Outlook category magn. (colour) range < 0.13 Above Normal0.13-0.28 0.28-0.72 Below normal 0.72-0.87 >0.88 Expected probability Aquifer
+Environment Agency The outlook for September indicates that flows are most likely to be low for south eastern England, below normal to low for south western and central England, southern Wales and eastern Scotland, and normal for the rest of the UK.
+The September-October-November outlook indicates that flows are likely to be below normal to low for south eastern England, normal to below normal for south western and central England, and normal for the rest of the UK.
+1-month river flow outlook starting Sep 2022 Outlook category magn. (colour) range < 0.13 Above Normal0.13-0.28 0.28-0.72 Below normal 0.72-0.87 >0.88 Expected probability Aquifer